endavisw/notes/netmri/deduplicating.md

 * DeviceIPDotted
     - NetMRI's best guess at what the management IP address might be.
-Depends on Discovery config, the IP that NetMRI determined to exist, interfaces are on the Device and how they're configured (if it's a Device Type for which NetMRI will collect Interfaces).
+Depends on Discovery config, the IP that NetMRI determined to exist, interfaces are on the Device and how they're configured (if it's a DeviceType for which NetMRI will collect Interfaces).
 Not guaranteed to be unique in an environment with VRFs and potentially overlapping IP space.
 Hopefully it won't stumble upon VIPs this way.